 Example: You agree to sell your 15-year-old pickup truck to your cousin.
 You know its book value is $3,000, but wanting to give the guy a break, you agree to take just $1,000 for it.
 You file for bankruptcy ten months later.

 This type of transfer differs from the first transfer in an important way: There was no intent to defraud creditors out of money they'd be entitled to through the bankruptcy.
 In fact, such a transfer might occur even before anticipating handling financial problems by filing for bankruptcy.
 Even so, it's considered a fraudulent transfer if two conditions are met:

 Courts will consider the circumstances surrounding the transfer to determine if you received reasonably equivalent value.
 Some of the factors include:

 In bankruptcy, creditors suffer the consequences of a fraudulent transfer.
-As a result, it’s the trustee’s duty to find and liquidate (sell) nonexempt property (property that the filer can’t protect in bankruptcy) and distribute the funds to creditors to pay claims.
-Specifically, the trustee has the power to unwind fraudulent transfers and recover either the property or its value.
-Sometimes the trustee must file a lawsuit against the recipient in the process.
+It's the trustee's duty to find and liquidate (sell) nonexempt property (property that the filer can't protect in bankruptcy) and distribute the funds to creditors to pay claims.
+Because of this responsibility, the trustee has the power to unwind fraudulent transfers and recover either the property or its value.
+Sometimes the trustee must file a lawsuit (adversary proceeding) against the recipient in the process.